maxmurdoch/flock/src/pages/index.md

         - such as wind speed
         - temperature and probability of rainfall.
       title: Hyperlocal weather
-  title: A safety tool you can trust.
+  title: 'Know your risks before you fly. '
 calculator:
-  description: Lorem lorem lorem
+  description: Give us an idea of you as a pilot to receive an estimated quote.
   title: How much could pay-as-you-fly save you?
 secondTestimonial:
   - author: 'David Dennison, Parrot Mambo FPV pilot'